 Factors to Consider When Choosing a CNC Machining Surface Finish

-CNC finishing is a key post-process method that essentially determines the look, feels, and function of a part.
+CNC finishing is a key post-process method that essentially determines the look, feel, and function of a part.
 It is essential to know you can choose the best finish for your part.
 Here are some of the factors to consider to make sure you choose the right one from the start:

 1. The Product’s Application

-Different parts are subjected to different environmental conditions, be it vibrations, heat, moisture, UV light, etc. A careful consideration of who and what the product is for will help you make the right choice.
+Different parts are subjected to different environmental conditions, be it vibrations, heat, moisture, UV light, etc. Careful consideration of who and what the product is for will help you make the right choice.
 Metals intended for outdoor use and increased exposure need a standard machining surface finish that improves their hardness.
 The chosen finish should also increase the wear and metal resistance.
 Parts used in construction will place less focus on aesthetics.
 Durability is often the major concern in this case.

 2. Durability Concerns